chaos66ren/celluloid_0.11_tutorial/README.0.quickstart.txt

  README.2.load_and_show.txt

+All data objects are saved in .rda files in the RdaPipeline directory.

 The analysis uses the segment-based objective function.
 The value of this objective function is a measure of how distant the tumor genome is from the model defined by values of ploidy and cellularity.
-The search is done by a call of the function coverParamSpace
+The search is done by a call of the function coverParamSpace.

 Local maxima of the objective function are found by using the optim() function in R with 50 randomly chosen starting points.